Loose Skin Weight Calculator

 How to Use This Calculator

-- Enter your current weight and select the appropriate unit
+- Enter your current weight and goal weight in pounds

-- Select your gender and enter your age
+- Select your gender and rate of weight loss

-- Click Calculate to see the estimated weight of excess loose skin
+- Click Calculate to see your estimated loose skin weight

 Formula Used